NHSDigital/communications-manager-api/docs/tests/sandbox/generic/timeouts.md

 ## Client timeouts

-### Scenario: An API consumer submitting a request         when the backend service responds with a 408 timeout             receives a 408 'Timeout' response
+### Scenario: An API consumer submitting a request when the backend service responds with a 408 timeout receives a 408 ‘Timeout’ response

 **Given** the backend service takes too long to respond
 <br/>